Tate–LaBianca murders: LaBianca murders

-The four murderers plus Manson, Leslie Van Houten and Clem Grogan went for a drive the following night.
+The four murderers plus Charles Manson, Leslie Van Houten and Clem Grogan went for a drive the following night.
 Manson was allegedly displeased with the panic and flight of the victims in the previous night's murders.
-He told Kasabian to drive to a house at 3301 Waverly Drive in the Los Feliz section of Los Angeles.
-Located next door to a home where Manson and Family members had attended a party the previous year, it belonged to supermarket executive Leno LaBianca and his wife Rosemary, co-owner of a dress shop.
+He told Kasabian to drive to a house at 3301 Waverly Drive in the Los Feliz section of Los Angeles, located next door to a home where Manson and Family members had attended a party the previous year.

 According to Atkins and Kasabian, Manson disappeared up the driveway and returned to say that he had tied up the house's occupants.
 Then Watson, Krenwinkel, and Van Houten went in.
 Watson claims in his autobiography that Manson went up alone, then returned to take him up to the house with him.
 Manson pointed out a sleeping man through a window, and the two entered through the unlocked back door.
 Watson claims Manson roused the sleeping Leno LaBianca from the couch at gunpoint and had Watson bind his hands with a leather thong.
 Rosemary was brought into the living room from the bedroom, and Watson covered the couple's heads with pillowcases which he bound in place with lamp cords.
 Manson left, and Krenwinkel and Van Houten entered the house.